 The BLM developed a "Blueprint for 21st Century Outdoor Recreation" (Blueprint) intended to guide investments, partnerships, outreach, and program development to respond to current demand and chart a course to meet future needs.
-Providing recreational opportunities is central to the Bureau of Land Management's (BLM's) mission to sustain the health, diversity, and productivity of the public lands for the use and enjoyment of present and future generations.
+Providing recreational opportunities is central to the BLM's mission to sustain the health, diversity, and productivity of the public lands for the use and enjoyment of present and future generations.
 The BLM is committed to durable change, which means it must work closely with communities and partners to respond to varying recreation opportunities and pressures and seek continuous program improvements.

-As part of this Blueprint, the GFO seeks engagement and partnerships with local stakeholders to accomplish mutual public access and recreation objectives.
-The GFO also seeks relationships with youth groups, like Wrangell Institute for Science and the Environment based in Kenny Lake and the Copper River Watershed Project Stewardship Program out of Cordova, in helping to promote a positive experience for youth and to inspire them to take a greater interest in public land issues.
+As part of this Blueprint, GFO seeks engagement and partnerships with local stakeholders to accomplish mutual public access and recreation objectives.
+The GFO also seeks relationships with youth groups, like Wrangell Institute for Science and the Environment based in Kenny Lake and the Copper River Watershed Project Stewardship Program out of Cordova, in helping to promote a positive experience for youth, to inspire them to take a greater interest in public lands.